 Examples of leadership skills on a resume

-Here are some examples of resume bullet points for leadership skills that effectively demonstrate leadership skills for you to use as a jumping off point — whether you’re just starting out in a leadership role or applying for an executive-level position.
+Here are some leadership skills examples for your resume, whether you’re just starting out in a leadership role or applying for an executive-level position.

 Entry-level: If you’re just starting out in leadership